vascodes/tw-clipboard-website/README.md

-## Pricing Grid built using Tailwind CSS.
+## An homepage for a Clipboard app built using Tailwind CSS.